 By utilizing the convenience of a store-bought rotisserie chicken (or leftover cooked chicken), this one pot wonder comes together in 40 minutes from start to finish.
+Instead of a baked casserole, this recipe is prepared in one pot on the stovetop for convenience and easy cleanup!

 I knew there had to be a way to make this classic recipe simple and easy, so I based this recipe off of my creamy taco spaghetti (that’s also prepared in one pot).
 The end result was a creamy and cheesy, hassle-free chicken tetrazzini.

 - Chicken – fully cooked shredded or cubed chicken.
+Feel free to swap out the chicken with leftover roasted turkey!

 - Mushrooms – I used baby Portobello (cremini) mushrooms.
 White mushrooms can also be used.